Enterprise Outlook

 Most of this handbook has focused on the defensive value of agents — catching problems, preventing losses, stopping the bleeding.
 There is an offensive value that compounds differently.

 The difference between a funnel and a loop is compounding.
 A funnel processes each lead from scratch.
-A loop remembers — every data point makes the system smarter.
-An operator running on a heartbeat cycle does not just catch problems.
-It tightens the loops, accelerates the cycles, and makes the business increasingly effective at converting attention into revenue.
+A loop remembers — every data point makes the system smarter at converting attention into revenue.
+That is not marketing automation.
+It is marketing, sales, and customer intelligence in a single reasoning context that never stops running.

 The Weekly Drain